Ivo-Evans/Cowboy-Jim/readme.md

-This is later to be turned into an in-menu page.
-When the user reads the page, this will also provide time to load the audio resources, which will play with a volume of 0.

-### Backstory ###
-You are at the center of the town square.
-After a sordid, sexual affair with a two-bit but beautiful whore named Marianne, the ninjas from the east have finally come to get you.
-She staggers around, drunk by the fountain.
-She won't be able to shoot for shit, but she can reload for you.
-Her pail, milky skin stands out against her black hair and against her vivid red, flowered dress, bought for her by the Eastern patron who she then rejected.

-She isn't really worth saving, this Marianne.
-She is a drunkard and she just likes to have fun.
-You always thought that dying for women was a young man's game.
-But you will protect her till the last breath.
-You feel there is nothing more for you in this world since you lost your wife.
-You may as well go down, guns 'a blazing, taking down ninjas...

 ### instructions ###
 You play a stationary character, Cowboy Jim, at the center of the town crossroads.
 You hold two revolvers, which Marianne can reload, but not shoot, for you.